nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-server/nuxeo-server-release-notes/nuxeo-server-release-notes-2021-33.md

 {{! multiexcerpt name='nuxeo-server-updates-2021-33'}}
 # What's New in LTS 2021.33 / LTS 2021-HF33

-## Make Thumbnail URL in suggestion results take into account the repository
+## Make Thumbnail URL in Suggestion Results Take Into Account the Repository

 Thumbnails in quick search suggestions are correctly displayed in a multi-repo configuration.

 <i class="fa fa-long-arrow-right" aria-hidden="true"></i>&nbsp;More on JIRA ticket [NXP-31635](https://jira.nuxeo.com/browse/NXP-31635)

-## Fix TemplateProcessorComponent to register the invalidator after the cluster service has started
+## Fix TemplateProcessorComponent to Register the Invalidator After the Cluster Service Has Started

 Changes on Templates are distributed to all cluster nodes.